mayankmajeji/smart-captcha-alternative-with-cloudflare-turnstile/docs/CONTRIBUTING.md

-# Contributing to TurnstileWP
+# Contributing to SmartCT

-Thank you for your interest in contributing to TurnstileWP!
+Thank you for your interest in contributing to SmartCT!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents